 Getting an appointment with a psychiatrist

 Even if you don’t need a referral for your insurance, you may still want to consider seeing a GP or your primary care provider before you look for a psychiatrist.
-Your doctor may immediately refer you directly to a psychiatrist they know and trust.
-Or, they may give you information about a mental health provider in your area who can help you get started.
-Mental health teams can meet with you and better assess your need for treatment.
+Your medical doctor may immediately refer you directly to a psychiatrist they know and trust.
+Or, they may give you information about mental health professionals in your area who can help you get started.
+Mental health teams can meet with you and better assess your need for mental health treatment.

 You also have the option of contacting a private psychiatrist directly, or you can use an online service to find a doctor.

-If you don’t want to make multiple calls asking whether they accept your insurance or are accepting new patients, Talkspace psychiatry could be a great option for you because you can get started seeing someone right away.
+If you don’t want to make multiple calls asking whether they accept your insurance or are accepting new patients, Talkspace’s online psychiatry services could be a great option for you because you can get started seeing someone right away.

 Finally, if you’re in immediate need of mental health professional help, most major hospitals have psychiatric care.
 You could go to the emergency room or find a community mental health clinic for mental health services.